Erik8901/contactbook/README.md

 Contactbook

-An online contactbook we made for a schoolproject with VueJs, where the user can add/remove and modify their contactlist. (the css is not perfect) https://erik8901.github.io/contactbook/
+An online contactbook we made for a schoolproject with VueJs, where the user can add/remove and modify their contactlist. (the CSS is not perfect) https://erik8901.github.io/contactbook/